Listen to an audio file of this tool.

 - Brainstorm coping strategies.
 There are numerous coping strategies you and your child/teen can use depending on what feels right.
 But, when you are really angry and upset, it can be difficult to recall what will make you feel better.
 That’s why brainstorming a list, writing it down, and keeping it at the ready can come in handy when your child/teen really needs it.
-Here are some ideas from Janine Halloran, the author of Coping Skills for Kids:6 imagine your favorite place, take a walk, get a drink of water, take deep breaths, count to 50, draw, listen to music, build something.
+Here are some ideas from Janine Halloran:5 imagine your favorite place, take a walk, get a drink of water, take deep breaths, count to 50, draw, listen to music, and build something.

 - Work on your family feelings vocabulary.
-Yes, at times, parents have to become a feelings detective.
-If our child/teen shuts down and refuses to tell us what’s going on, we have to dig for clues.
-In fact, it’s necessary to be able to identify our emotions to become more self-aware and successfully manage our emotions.
+Yes, at times, parents and those in a parenting role have to become a feelings detective.
+If your child/teen shuts down and refuses to tell you what’s going on, you have to dig for clues.
+In fact, it’s necessary to be able to identify your feelings to become more self-aware and successfully manage your feelings.

 - Design a plan.
 When you’ve learned about what happens in your brain and body when anger takes over, you know you need a plan at the ready so you don’t have to think in that moment.